 My Journey to the Aesthetic Market

 I grew up in a Chicago suburb in a cliché Irish Catholic family with seven kids (Do the words “loud” and “chaotic” come to mind?).
-I am still recovering from it.
+Needless to say I am still recovering from it.
 My first real job was downtown at a prestigious firm called Sargent and Lundy Engineer Consulting.
 I was the back-up receptionist on the esteemed partners’ floor, and I probably got the job because my red hair showed nicely under the lights of the dark reception area.
 There, I learned the importance of image and how the phones affect it good or bad.

 I entered the field of medicine by sheer circumstance in the ’80s as a Staff Coordinator for the Illinois State Medical Society (who happened to be in the same building as Sargent & Lundy), and I then transferred to San Francisco to be the Director of the House of Delegates for the California Medical Association.
 These experiences laid the groundwork for my understanding of the unique challenges, threats, and opportunities facing physicians.
 But my real desire was to get into business in the “for-profit” environment.
 So, I spent the next 15 years developing and perfecting my marketing and sales techniques at Fortune 500 companies.
 First, I sold shipping services for Burlington Northern where I learned to sell the invisible and then moved on to selling tangible mail automation equipment for Pitney Bowes, where I learned how to sell value over price since we were the most expensive products on the market.